 Select all the pieces that form the sides and paint them with red.
 An easy way to select them is, while having selected just one of them, going to the Select menu → Same → Fill Color.
 But, in order to have them all selected, you'll need to ungroup all the elements again, so you'll have to decide whether it's worth doing.
 In my case, as I won't be modifying the design any more, I think it won't be a problem for me.

 If you can't do it right using this method, don't worry.
 Just select the parts one by one and change their color to the red from our palette.
+We can also adjust the distance between the parts to our taste, but remember to group them using Ctrl + G.

 With all the pieces selected, turn on the stroke on the Swatches panel and set its color to black.